collective/volto-form-block/README.md

 yarn add volto-form-block
 ```

+> **Note**: Since version v2.0.0 of this addon, it's required [collective.volto.formsupport](https://github.com/collective/collective.volto.formsupport) 2.0.0 or higher (and its upgrade steps).

 ## Features

 This addon will add in your project the Form block and the needed reducers.